Skip to main content

 Oracle: CEO compensation went from $4.9 million in 1992 to $119.4 million in 2014.
 Allergan: from $378,000 to $77.4 million.
 Cisco: from $1.1 million to $75.2 million.
 Apple: from $5.7 million to $114.6 million.6

-By 2021, stock awards and exercised options made up over 80 percent of top CEO pay.
-The performance-based exemption had become the compensation structure.
+By 2021, stock awards and exercised options made up over 80 percent of top CEO pay.1 The performance-based exemption had become the compensation structure.

-As ProPublica reported, Steven Seelig, executive compensation counsel for Willis Towers Watson, essentially admitted the game: "Decisions on the pay mix are not guided by the deductibility factor...the decision on the pay mix that's appropriate is guided by their companies' unique circumstances."6
+As ProPublica reported, Steven Seelig, executive compensation counsel for Willis Towers Watson, described how the deductibility cap shaped corporate decisions: "Decisions on the pay mix are not guided by the deductibility factor...the decision on the pay mix that's appropriate is guided by their companies' unique circumstances."6

 ***The Geometry of the Trap***